 To evaluate our mechanism, we use the SPECjvm982 benchmark suite.
 The SPECjvm98 benchmark suite is a client-side Java benchmark suite consisting of seven benchmarks, each with three input sets: -s1, -s10 and -s100.
 With the -m and -M parameters the benchmark can be configured to run multiple times without stopping the VM.
-Garbage collection hints work well for long running applications that show some recurring phase behavior in the amount of live data.
-To mimic such workloads with SPECjvm98, we use the -s100 input set in conjunction with running the benchmarks four times (-m4 -M4).
+Garbage collection hints work well for long running applications that show recurring phase behavior in the amount of live data.
+To mimic such workloads with SPECjvm98, we use the -s100 input set in conjunction with running the benchmarks four times (-m4 - M4).

 We used all SPECjvm98 benchmarks except one, namely 222_mpegaudio, because it merely allocates 15MB each run and triggers few GCs.
-The other benchmarks on the other hand, allocate a lot more.
+The other benchmarks allocate a lot more memory.

-All SPECjvm98 bencharmks are single-threaded except for 227_mtrt which is a multi-threaded raytracer.
-Note that because both Jikes RVM's sampling mechanism and the optimizing compiler run in separate threads the other benchmarks are not deterministic.
+All SPECjvm98 benchmarks are single-threaded except for 227_mtrt which is a multi-threaded raytracer.
+Note that because both Jikes RVM's sampling mechanism and the optimizing compiler run in separate threads all benchmarks are non-deterministic.

 We ran all experiments with a range of different heap sizes.
-We vary the heap size between the minimum feasible heap size and the heap size at which our mechanism stops triggering or shows constant behavior.
-The larger the heap size, the less frequent garbage needs to be collected and the more time objects have to die.
+We vary the heap size between the minimum feasible heap size and the heap size at which our mechanism stops triggering GCs or shows constant behavior.